 On a hunch, I asked her if her feet hurt her.
 She told me that they were hard as boards and she felt like she always wanted to “crack them.”
 This is significant for anyone who wants to sing.
 Our feet provide grounding and stability to our whole system, and I would go as far as to say they contribute to rhythmic stability.
 Melanie showed me some basic foot stretches that she occasionally did, but I felt she needed to take it much further.
 For the first few lessons I started her with the five-minute yoga challenge greet your feet

-“The Waddling Exercise,” by Ruth Hennessy of Whole Body Voice
+and had her look up feet exercises. by Ruth Hennessy of Whole Body Voice.

-and suggested that she make room in her schedule for Reflexology.
+Then I suggested that she make room in her schedule and budget for Reflexology.
 After about a month where she worked on her feet, she was able to stand for most of her lessons.
 She had sort of a perpetual worry on her face which has eased considerably.